Neosprings/neoserv/README.md

 # 1. Connect to your lab VPN first
 sudo openvpn ~/Downloads/lab_user.ovpn

-# 2. Confirm tun0 is up and you have an IP
-ip -4 addr show tun0

-# 3. Start the drop server (default port 1337)
+# 2. Start the drop server (default port 80, auto-elevates with sudo)
 neoserv
 # or:  ./neoserv.sh
-# or with custom port: neoserv 8080
+# or with a custom port: neoserv 1337
 ```

 You'll see something like: